We set off next

 but it reminded us of Southsea with its large green on the sea front

-a warm summer's day, and you could still get the Plat du Jour for €7.20
+a warm summer's day.
+You could still get the Plat du Jour for €7.20

 in some harbourside cafés!
 Heading inland we cut across country to the